Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 In the oral cavity (oral papillomatosis)

-Papillomas appear in dogs in the oral cavity, on the lips, but they can also move to the nose, and to the conjunctiva, and to the skin of the muzzle, covered with hair.
-First, smooth flat plaques (papules) appear on the tissues, then they are drawn out.
+Papillomas in dogs appear in the oral cavity, on the lips, but can move to the nose, conjunctiva, and fur-covered skin of the face.
+First, smooth flat plaques (papules) appear on the tissues, then they stretch out.
 The “formed” papilloma looks like a cauliflower inflorescence.
-If the animal's immunity is strong, then the disease disappears on its own after about 3 months.
-It is young individuals that are most susceptible.
+If the animal’s immunity is strong, then the disease disappears on its own after about 3 months.
+Young animals are the most susceptible.

 Skin papillomas

-Skin papillomas in dogs are also of 2 types: exophytic and inverted.
-Exophytic often appear on the legs, head, even on the eyelids.
-They can be both with a leg, and like cauliflower.
-By consistency, they can be hard and soft, but the diameter is not more than half a centimeter.
-Usually smooth and hairless.
+There are also 2 types of skin papillomas in dogs: exophytic and inverted.
+Exophytic ones often appear on the paws, head, even on the eyelids.
+They can be either with a leg or like cauliflower.
+They can be hard or soft in consistency, but their diameter is no more than half a centimeter.
+Usually smooth and without hair.
 There is a breed and age predisposition.
-More often than others, exophytic skin papillomas are recorded in Cocker Spaniels and Keri Blue Terriers, as well as in elderly mustaches.
+Most often, exophytic skin papillomas are recorded in cocker spaniels and Cary blue terriers, as well as in elderly mustaches.

 Inverted papillomas often appear in young dogs (age from eight months to 3 years).
 If we talk about the place of localization, then this is the groin and tummy.
-It can be either a single wart or multiple growths.
-An inverted dermal papilloma is a round raised area with a small indentation in the center.
+There can be either a single wart or multiple growths.
+Inverted cutaneous papilloma is a round raised area with a small depression in the center.

 Multiple pigmented plaques

-It can be said that there genetic predisposition.
-In schnauzers, in pugs, for example, very often this species papillomas are inherited.
-Both young and adult mustaches are ill.
-Plaques are localized on the tummy and in inguinal region.
+We can say that there is genetic predisposition.
+In schnauzers and pugs, for example, very often this type Papillomas are inherited.
+Both young and adult mustaches get sick.
+Plaques are localized on the tummy and in groin area.

-Papilloma in dogs on the fingertips is extremely rare.
-With it, thickenings (keratin growths) appear on the mustache on the pads, and papillomas practically do not appear between the fingers.
-Lameness may appear.
-There are complications due to the layering of a secondary infection (bacteria).
+Papilloma in dogs on the toe pads is extremely rare.
+With it, thickenings (keratin growths) appear on the pads of the mustache, but papillomas practically do not appear between the fingers.
+Lameness may occur.
+Complications due to the accumulation of secondary infection (bacteria) are noted.
 What leads to the appearance of warts on the pads has not yet been studied.

 Genital papillomatosis in dogs